 The Caretakers’ Cottage tells the story of some of the island’s first African American settlers, who once took care of the Mayer family homes.
 The multi-purpose building served both the Shore Haven building, which is the Historical Museum’s main ticket building, and the Morning Glories Cottage, the home of Martin and Ada Mayer, which is also featured in the Village.

 Both homes were built using a Sears and Roebuck house kit, a mail-order modern home program which sold 70,000-75,000 home kits between 1908-1940.
 Take for example the Morning Glories Cottage – this home was milled in New Jersey in 1925 and arrived on Sanibel by rail and barge the following year – in 30,000 pieces!

 Speaking of morning glory… the Burnap Cottage was once used to hold Sunday services on Sanibel Island.
 The collapsible organ and stained glass windows are remnants of the homes early usage.
 Built in 1898, the cottage is the second oldest structure in the Historical Village, after the School House.
 It was used by retired Ohio businessman, Hiram Burnap, for years as a fishing retreat.

 After reading this, it may feel like you’ve already seen everything the village has to offer, but trust me, the blog doesn’t do this historical gem justice.
 Walking through the village you feel as if you were back in “the olden days,” walking the dusty streets of Sanibel.
+Plus, each building is packed with island artifacts and knowledgable docents have plenty of stories to share.
 If you haven’t yet been, this is a must see on your next visit to to Dunlap Road.